 2. Encryption keys protect data from unauthorized access by converting data into a chaotic, unreadable form using a mathematical algorithm.

-Encryption keys ensure that only authorized parties with access to the key can read the data.
-See what Kiteworks has to say about protecting sensitive data, including the use of encryption keys, in its 2023 Forecast Report on cybersecurity.
+They ensure that only authorized parties with access to the key can read the data.
+See what Kiteworks has to say about protecting sensitive data.
+Including the use of encryption keys, in its 2023 Forecast Report on cybersecurity.

 When an authorized person tries to access encrypted data, the encryption key is used to reverse the process and decrypt the data, turning it back into its original, readable format.

-Encryption keys also help organizations comply with industry regulations and standards, such as the General Data Protection Regulation (GDPR) and the Payment Card Industry Data Security Standard (PCI DSS), which require organizations to protect the sensitive data they process or store.
+They also help organizations comply with industry regulations and standards, such as the General Data Protection Regulation (GDPR) and the Payment Card Industry Data Security Standard (PCI DSS).
+These require organizations to protect the sensitive data they process or store.
 This includes names, email addresses, physical addresses, Social Security numbers, credit card numbers, bank account information, and other PII.

-3. There are several ways to keep your encryption keys secret.
+3. There are several ways to keep your keys secret.